ZhuangLab/storm-analysis/storm_analysis/sa_utilities/README.txt

 batch_analysis.py - A utility script for running multiple instances of 3d_daostorm (or sCMOS) at once.

+bin_to_image.py - Create 2D and 3D images from a .bin file.

 bin_to_lmchallenge_format.py - Convert a .bin file to the Single-Molecule Localization Microscopy challenge format as described here: http://bigwww.epfl.ch/smlm/methods/index.html?p=format